top of page

 The answer is recognizing the role Escalation of Commitment plays in our decision-making.

-I sat there in my folding soccer mom chair and wondered which lesson was the right one – sticking to it and honoring decisions despite diminishing returns, or honoring our feelings of dread and exhaustion that tell us something just isn’t worth it anymore?
-The parent in me may not have the answer to that question but the coach in me certainly does.
+Sitting in my folding soccer mom chair, I wondered which lesson was the right one to follow – the one that encourages sticking to commitments despite diminishing returns or the one that acknowledges our feelings of dread and exhaustion, signaling it might not be worth it anymore.
+The parent in me might not have the answer, but the coach in me certainly does.

-Humans falsely assume what's driving commitment to a failing course of action is our reluctance to admit we are wasting time and money, but the real reason for Escalation of Commitment runs much deeper than we realize.
+People often assume that our commitment to a failing course of action stems from our reluctance to admit we're wasting time and money.
+However, the real reasons behind Escalation of Commitment run much deeper than we realize.

 Escalation of Commitment